The Challenge of Crystal Eye to Gamma Ray Bursts

 Gamma ray bursts are events that occur at enormous distances from the observer.
 Deep understanding of them remains an ambitious goal for science, as it is still among the most mysterious and powerful phenomena in the universe.

 The key feature of the prototype lies in the use of scintillating crystals, which emit a flash of light each time they are hit by ionizing radiation, such as that produced by gamma bursts.
-"These crystals, when impacted by high-energy radiation, produce flashes of light that are captured by silicon photomultipliers, compact and low-energy-consuming devices," adds the professor from GSSI.
+"These crystals, when impacted by high-energy radiation, produce flashes of light that are captured by silicon photomultipliers, compact and efficient devices", adds the professor from GSSI.
 This approach allows for reducing the size of the device without compromising its detection capability.

 The ability to detect gamma ray bursts in real time has applications not only in astrophysics but also in other fields of science.
 For example, the crystals used could also be employed to monitor terrestrial atmospheric phenomena, such as Terrestrial Gamma-ray Flashes (TGFs), which occur during very powerful storms.
 “Although these events do not originate in space, they are similar to cosmic gamma bursts and provide us with important data on atmospheric physics,” explains De Mitri.

-The Crystal Eye prototype will be tested aboard the European Space Agency's (ESA) Space Rider mission: "For us, Space Rider represents a crucial phase of the project, as it will allow us to verify the functioning of the devices and gather data on their behavior during flight," says De Mitri.
+A Crystal Eye prototype will be tested aboard the European Space Agency's (ESA) Space Rider mission: "For us, Space Rider represents a crucial phase of the project, as it will allow us to verify the functioning of the devices and gather data on their behavior during flight," says De Mitri.
 The launch is expected for the end of 2026, with the payload returning to Earth for post-mission analysis.

 With Crystal Eye, we are poised to open a new frontier in observing the most extreme events in the cosmos.
 This is made possible through international collaborations, demonstrating how research can be applied in interdisciplinary contexts, combining astrophysical expertise, advanced technologies, and a clear focus on the future of space exploration.